RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/removing-node.md

     then the process stops.
 1. Once the process finishes, the node is no longer shown in the UI.

+To remove a node using the REST API:

+The API for removing a node was updated in RS 5.4.2.
+The API call must include json data and the "Content-Type: application/json" header.
+For example: curl -X POST -H "Content-Type: application/json" -i -k -u user@redislabs.com:password https://localhost:9443/v1/nodes/3/actions/remove --data "{}"

 You can choose to receive email alerts related to this process, as described in [Managing cluster